-NTPC -- NON - Treatment Plan Clients.
-Persons engaged in a given quarter with case records but no treatment plan.
-May include: recipients of material assistance, non-responsive outreach cases, cases closed before a plan was written because the client did not want further service beyond first few contacts, or cases assessed for another agency.
-It is a category of service measurement, providing an actual number of those served in the prior program year and a projection for the coming program year on the Part II utilization form.
-The actual activity to be performed should also be described in the Part I Program Form, Utilization section.
-Similar to TPCs, they may be divided into two groups: New TPCS - first contact within any quarter of the plan year; Continuing NTPCs - those served before the first day of July and actively receiving services within the first quarter of the new program year.
-The first quarter of the program year is the only quarter in which Continuing NTPCs are reported.
+NTPC - NON - Treatment Plan Clients - This is a new client engaged in a given quarter with case records but no treatment plan - includes: recipients of material assistance, non-responsive outreach cases, cases closed before a plan was written because the client did not want further service beyond first few contacts or cases assessed for another agency.
+It is a category of service measurement providing an actual number of those served in the prior program year and a projection for the coming program year on the Part II utilization form application/program plan and the actual activity to be performed should also be described in the Part I Program Performance Measures-Utilization section of the application.
+Similar to TPCs, they may be divided into two groups - Continuing NTPCs - clients without treatment plans served before the first day of July and actively receiving services within the first quarter of the new program year.
+The first quarter of the program year is the only quarter in which this data is reported.
+Essentially it is a case carried from one program year into the next.
+The other is New TPCs, the number of new clients in a given quarter of the program year.